 Peggy Phelan said it best: “Performance’s only life is in the present.”
 Slippery in designation and impermanent by nature, a performance is not the same as the video of a performance.
 The viewer must be present for not only the sights and sounds of the performer, but also the smell, the temperature, the crowd, the fidgeting in a folding chair, or standing on a concrete floor—in other words, part of what differentiates a performance from its documentation is not just the body and actions of the performer, but also the body and unmediated perceptions of the viewer.

-Rituals of Rented Island, now on view at the Whitney Museum of American Art, is only a brief and disembodied impression of performance art in 1970s Manhattan.
-Despite how that statement sounds, it is no reproach.
-In actuality, Rituals is an enlightening—and productively frustrating—exhibition of documentation of works by artists who were in the nascent periods of their careers at that time.
+Rituals of Rented Island, now on view at the Whitney Museum of American Art, is only a brief, disembodied impression of performance art in 1970s Manhattan.
+No reproach, actually: Rituals is an enlightening—and productively frustrating—exhibition of documentation of works by artists who were beginning their careers at that time.

-However, it’s nearly impossible to apprehend the reality of these performances from their brief documentation.
+Nevertheless, it’s nearly impossible to apprehend the reality of these performances from their documentation.
 Though photographs of Heyward’s other works, along with the artist’s notes and scripts, are hung between the two monitors, this arrangement begs the question: What are we really looking at?
-When we regard performance through the artifacts of notes and videos, we do so at an extreme distance to the original; in no other form of art is the span between the thing and its own representation so vast.
-If this somehow seems a tedious and obvious distinction to make in a review—the difference between the primary form and these short video outtakes—it’s also a crucial one: This exhibition regards not so much art as anthropology, as suggested by the word “rituals” in the title.
-Here, what viewers actually see is less performance and more “manners in which performance can be represented and historicized.”
+When we regard performance through the artifacts of notes and videos, we do so at an extreme distance from the original; in no other form of art is the span between the thing and its own representation so vast.
+If this somehow seems a tedious and obvious distinction to make—the difference between the primary form and these short video outtakes—it’s also a crucial one: This exhibition regards not so much art as anthropology, as suggested by the word “rituals” in the title.
+Here, what viewers actually see is less performance and more “ways in which performance can be represented and historicized.”

-So then, if documentation cannot faithfully reproduce the experience, what can it do?
-Obviously, it sheds a partial light on what these performers attempted to convey; and often the imperfect illumination of this documentation is so engrossing that it’s difficult to remember that the video is not the work itself.
-Stuart Sherman’s Tenth Spectacle: Portraits of Places (1978) demonstrates the artist’s purposeful machinations with quotidian objects.
-He builds an intricate, obsessive cosmos by making these objects—some wire coat hangers, a front-desk bell, a teacup, a mallet, a tape recorder—interact in seemingly spontaneous and idiosyncratic ways.
-Sherman’s absorption is almost childlike, and he often manipulates the objects as though he has never seen them before and does not understand their normal function, as when he slides the hollow barrel of a revolver snugly onto the round stem of a metal music stand.
+If documentation cannot reproduce the experience, what can it do?
+Obviously, it sheds a partial light on what these performers attempted to convey; and often this imperfect illumination is so engrossing that it’s difficult to remember that the video is not the work itself.
+Stuart Sherman’s Tenth Spectacle: Portraits of Places (1978) demonstrates the artist’s purposeful machinations.
+He builds an intricate cosmos by making quotidian objects—a few wire coat hangers, a front-desk bell, a teacup, a mallet, a tape recorder—interact in seemingly spontaneous and idiosyncratic ways.
+Sherman’s absorption is childlike, and he often manipulates these things as though he has never seen them before and does not understand their normal function.
+At one point, he slides the hollow barrel of a revolver snugly onto the upright stem of a metal music stand.
 In the conventional world, neither of these objects exists to interact with the other, but for Sherman, the rightness of this maneuver is self-evidently demonstrated by the snug fit of the two cylinders conjoined, showing a universe in which likenesses catalyze action.
 Witty and clever, he fully inhabits a realm of his own making.
 What Rituals does, beyond historicizing these artists’ contemporaneous practices, is make viewers itch to see the real thing in the same way that a movie trailer incites a desire for the full-length feature.

-Moving beyond the old argument of whether performance should be documented at all, one concern that this exhibitions raises—in the most productive way possible—is how to best present this ephemera so that the spirit and essence of each performance is captured in such a way that the viewer may come to understand part of what the original experience was like.
-Not all presentations here succeed: Jared Bark’s The Cold Bright House (1977) is documented by three black-and-white photographs, and by performance props that appear in these photos.
-Though this arrangement is suggestive, without a video, the grouping fails to evoke the spirit of the performance.
-In an area reserved for Jill Kroesen, the ambient sound from a single-channel video bleeds distractingly into the sound on the headphones for a different video about five feet away.
-In an exhibition where the evidence of the act is the only way to reconstruct the performance, the presentation becomes central.
+One concern raised by this exhibition—in the most productive way possible—is how best to present these ephemera so that the essence of each performance is captured in such a way that the viewer may come to understand part of what the original experience was like.
+Not all displays succeed: the documentation of Jared Bark’s The Cold Bright House (1977) consists of three black-and-white photographs and some of the props that appear in these photos.
+Though this arrangement is suggestive, it’s not enlightening.
+In an area reserved for Jill Kroesen, the ambient sound from a single-channel video bleeds distractingly into the audio on the headphones for a different video.
+In an exhibition of evidence and reconstruction, the presentation becomes central.

 Rituals of Rented Island is on view at the Whitney Museum of American Art through February 2, 2014.